Helping Iowans Recover

 With coronavirus causing economic hardships, these are difficult times by any measure.
 Unemployment is climbing and more and more Iowans are looking for opportunities.
 DeltaV Code School has been in Cedar Rapids for 3 years, but our nonprofit’s mission is to “accelerate world-changing ideas, from Iowa.”
 So we are adding new live remote instruction for students across our state.
 We are also making a $300,000+ investment into new financial assistance to help people who are interested in getting into a new career.
 COVID-19 is forcing the world to embrace remote work and training in that environment with DeltaV Code School will help students be prepared for communicating and working together online.

 To start, we are making all of our virtual Code 101s available at no charge through the summer.
 We are adding Saturday as well as weekday 101s so students can try the course to see if it’s a good fit.
-Simply sign up for a class that works best for you (more classes will be added as time goes on).
+Simply sign up and reserve your spot for a 10 fee, that is redeemed when you finish the one day class.
+Find a class that works best for you (more classes will be added as time goes on).
 Register here for free »

 Code 102 will be free for up to 100 Iowans